GalaxyCrew2/PATI/README.md

 Our primary goal is to qualify for the national competition, enjoy every step of the way, and create lasting memories together while learning and growing as future engineers.

+## Content

+Below, we present the information contained in each folder in our repository.

+* `t-photos` contains 3 photos of the team.
+* `v-photos` contains 6 photos of the vehicle, from every side.
+* `video` here are the videos of the two rounds (the open challenge and the one with obstacles).
+* `schemes` in here we have the several schematic diagrams in pictures of the electromechanical components illustrating all the elements used in the vehicle and how they connect to each other.
+And also, the schematic diagram of the programming of the open challenge round.
+* `src` contains code of control software for all components which were programmed to participate in the competition
+* `models` is where we have the 3D model of our self-driven vehicle.
+* `other` is for other files which can be used to understand how to prepare the vehicle for the competition.
+It may include documentation how to connect to a SBC/SBM and upload files there, datasets, hardware specifications, communication protocols descriptions etc. If there is nothing to add to this location, the directory can be removed.

 ## Learnign Log